Martin's cruise of 1794

-Martin's cruise of 1794 was the only significant French naval operation of the year in the Mediterranean Sea.
+Martin's cruise of 1794 was the only significant French naval operation in the Mediterranean Sea conducted in 1794.
 In 1793 France had gone to war with Great Britain and a wide coalition of European enemies in the French Revolutionary Wars.
 Early in the conflict the British had seized the French Mediterranean Fleet and their home port of Toulon, the town enduring a four month siege by French Republican forces in which the fleet was badly damaged.
 With the town and fleet back in French hands, the French set about effecting repairs as the British attacked the island of Corsica.

-In June 1794 the French commander Contre-amiral Pierre Martin led a squadron of ships out to contest British operations off Corsica.
+In June 1794 French Counter-admiral Pierre Martin led a squadron of ships out to contest British operations off Corsica.
 There was initial success when the frigate Boudeuse attacked and captured the Sardinian frigate Alceste off Fréjus on 8 June, but three days later Martin was forced to retreat from the main strength of the British fleet under Lord Hood.
 The French anchored in Gourjean Bay, and although Hood planned a number of attacks on the French position, ultimately it was decided that Martin was too well protected and a blockade was put in place instead.

 Martin was able to escape the blockade in November and return to Toulon without further incident.
 The captured Alceste, formerly a French ship captured in 1793, was taken to Nice and returned to service with the French Navy.
 The frigate went on to play a crucial role at the action of 8 March 1795 and came under heavy fire at the Battle of the Hyères Islands trying to save a damaged French ship of the line.
 Alceste was eventually captured once more by the British in 1799.